mrdoob/three.js/threejs/lessons/threejs-custom-buffergeometry.md

 Note that the names are sigificant.
 You must name your attributes the names that match what three.js expects (unless you are creating a custom shader).
 In this case `position`, `normal`, and `uv`.
-If you want vertex colors then name your attribtue `color`.
+If you want vertex colors then name your attribute `color`.

 Above we created 3 JavaScript native arrays, `positions`, `normals` and `uvs`.
 We then convert those into [TypedArrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray) of type `Float32Array`.
 A `BufferAttribute` requires a typedarray not a native array.
-A `BufferAttribute` also requres you tell it how many components there are per vertex.
+A `BufferAttribute` also requires you tell it how many components there are per vertex.
 For the positions and normals we have 3 components per vertex, x, y, and z.
 For the UVs we have 2, u and v.